KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 1. What percentage of the water sources is safe for public use and consumption?
 2. How long are people standing in queues on average?
 3. How many of the private taps are functioning and safe to consume?
 4. What is the ratio of rural and urban water sources?
-PowerBI
 5. Are the citizens able to safely collect water from public water sources?
 6. Do factors such as age and gender affect a person's access to safe-to-consume water sources?